auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 kernel/bpf/arena.c has no obvious style problems and is ready for submission.
 ```
 Using the auto-format feature of Clangd, you can cause changes that are not actually better or easier to read.
+So always check the changes before committing them, and only commit the changes you want to send.
+If you make a patch, you can also run the `checkpatch.pl` script to check for style problems introduced by you, to fix before sending it.

 # Conclusion